 Looking to elevate your firm’s apartment leasing process and resident experience?
 Doing so requires meeting the modern renter’s demands as well as addressing the major pain points across the entire renter journey 一 from the moment they become a prospect all the way to the move-out experience.

 We hosted an educational presentation via the National Apartment Association’s ApartmentVision webinar series to share the preliminary results of our first annual Apartment Visionaries Survey.
 Conducted in partnership with Grace Hill, we set out to understand the impact of technology-driven leasing on asset performance in a post-pandemic environment.

 Our research reveals a number of insights, including:

 Below is the initial analysis of our survey as presented during our webinar, “Creating a Renter Journey with Tech-Driven Leasing,” which you can watch on demand here.

-We will also publish the full research report next month — secure a copy by clicking the button below!
+You can also access the full research report — secure a copy by clicking the button below!

 To set the stage, we posed two broader questions before asking more specific leasing funnel questions.
 First, we asked about the biggest challenges firms face today.
 The 3 most-cited challenges for the rental housing industry are:

 Occupancy was the least selected challenge, which makes sense when we consider that eviction moratoriums have greatly reduced vacancy rates across the nation.